-The Sipitang Oil and Gas Industrial Park (SOGIP), a 4,065-acre site strategically located within the Sabah.
-Brunei and Labuan economic centres, is a premier industrial park dedicated to oil and gas downstream activities in the state of Sabah.
+The Sipitang Oil and Gas Industrial Park (SOGIP), a 4,065-acre site strategically located within the Sabah, Brunei and Labuan economic centres, is a premier industrial park dedicated to oil and gas downstream activities in the state of Sabah.
 With natural gas from Sabah's offshore production facilities, SOGIP is well positioned to spearhead the development of the oil and gas industry in the state.

-The Sabah Ammonia Urea or SAMUR project is an initiative undertaken by PETRONAS Chemicals Fertiliser Sabah Sdn.
+The Sabah Ammonia Urea or SAMUR project is a urea production capacity expansion initiative undertaken by PETRONAS Chemicals Fertiliser Sabah Sdn.
 Bhd.
-(PCFSSB) consists of an ammonia plant, urea plant and a granulation plant, as well as utilities and jetty facilities.
+(PCFSSB).
+It consists of an ammonia plant, urea plant and a granulation plant, as well as utilities and jetty facilities.